 Are Chainsaw Chaps Necessary?

 A more important question would be, are your legs necessary?
 Chainsaws are not a joke, and those who handle them should be extremely careful while using them.
-These safety chaps may not provide the best fashion statement; however, they make sure you don’t have to limp for the rest of your life.
+Just like your chainsaw gloves, these safety chaps may not provide the best fashion statement; however, they make sure you don’t have to limp for the rest of your life.

 Why Should You Have Them?